DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * webId **required** `string`: The ID of the database to use as the root of the search.
+  * associations `string`: Associated values to return in the response, separated by semicolons (;).
+This call supports Paths to return all paths to the element.
+If this parameter is not specified, paths are not returned.
   * categoryName `string`: Specify that returned elements must have this category.
 The default is no category filter.
   * descriptionFilter `string`: Specify that returned elements must have this description.
 The default is no description filter.
   * elementType `string`: Specify that returned elements must have this type.
 The default type is 'Any'.